-The social media platform recently revealed that they currently have 575 million users, a figure which is up from the 467 million mark it released in October 2016.
+As of 2022, the social media platform revealed that they currently have 810 million users, a figure which is up from the 467 million mark it released in October 2016.
 With this much reach on offer, it’s worth taking a few minutes to run through these guidelines to check your LinkedIn profile strength.
-Find out how to get the most from your account with our Linkedin profile tips.
+Find out how to get the most from your account with our LinkedIn profile tips.

-Before you start improving your profile, it’s a good idea to look at some common LinkedIn mistakes to see where you might be going wrong.
+Before you start improving your profile, it’s a good idea to look at a few common LinkedIn mistakes to see where you might be going wrong.

 An unprofessional profile photo

 Profiles with a professional headshot get 14 times more views than those without, proving that it’s just as essential as your experience, headline or summary.
 Common LinkedIn profile picture mistakes include using a company logo instead of your face, using a family photo, or failing to upload a picture at all.